Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 # TPF2-OSM Importer - Tutorial

 This is a full tutorial on how to use OSM-Importer to get OSM data into TPF2.
-As it covers only the use of this tool, general knowledge about "Replication" projects including some map preperations is expected and can be found in my [article in the forum](https://www.transportfever.net/lexicon/entry/398-real-nachbau-in-tpf-2/) (german).
+As it covers only the use of this tool, general knowledge about rebuilding real-world areas including some map preperations is expected and can be found in my reconstruction article ([EN](https://steamcommunity.com/sharedfiles/filedetails/?id=3283539648) | [DE](https://www.transportfever.net/lexicon/entry/398-real-nachbau-in-tpf-2))
-Steam article (english) will follow.

 Let's have a look on the toolchain first.
 After you decided which realworld area to rebuild and obtained according OSM data, this data is run through a "Converter", realized in Python.